johnshopkins/hubWidget/README.md

 # Hub widget

 Embeds articles from the Hub on your website.
-Currently, the widget is dependent on jQuery, but a future release will be jQuery-independent.
+Currently, the widget is dependent on __jQuery >= 1.7__, but a future release will be jQuery-independent.
 The widget is available in two forms:

 * __Drop-in widget__: Drop a couple lines of code onto your website and the widget will automatically populate in the area in which it was dropped.
-If jQuery version 1.8 or greater is not already loaded on your website, the widget will load it automatically.
+If jQuery version 1.7 or greater is not already loaded on your website, the widget will load it automatically.

 * __jQuery plugin__: If you are already using jQuery on your site and have the knowledge to implement a jQuery plugin, we recommend going this route.